johngeorgewright/grunt-http/README.md

 })
 ```

+If you add a source file, the contents will be added to the `body` option unless another field is specified in the `sourceField` option.

 ### Options

 - `uri || url` - fully qualified uri or a parsed url object from url.parse().
 REQUIRED.